-Late Return: Cadets who find they will be unable to return to campus at the required time should contact the Commandant of Cadets' office or TAC officer during normal duty hours and the OC after duty hours.
+Late Return: Cadets who find they will be unable to return to campus at the required time should contact their cadet chain of command as well as their TAC Officer If the cadet cannot reach either of those, they may contact the Commandant of Cadets' Office (during duty hours) at 334-683-2322 or the OC (after duty hours) at 334-292-9690.
+Only the cadet's TAC Officer can determine whether or not their reason for being late is valid.
 Such notification will not excuse the absence, but it will prevent the cadet from being carried as Absent Without Leave (AWOL).
 Late return will be excused only for bona fide emergencies upon confirmation.
 Cadets who are delayed due to automobile difficulties must submit documentation to substantiate their late arrival.

 Signing In/Out: All cadets will sign in/out at the Guard House.
 Each cadet is personally responsible for signing themselves in and out - this cannot be delegated to another cadet.
 Cadets only need to sign out at the guard house for regular leave (that has been granted by a TAC Officer with a properly filled out leave form) and medical leave.